alan-turing-institute/AutisticaCitizenScience/project-management/agile-opensource-workflow.md

 ## Background, problem statement, proposed solution

-*There needs to be something here that provides a little background about why we need a whole new way of working.*
-*Something along the lines of the difference between continual and continuous, and the difference between people who are paid to work on the project vs people who are volunteering their time - both members of the autistic community and volunteer developers.*

-This is a project funded by and supported by the Autistic community and therefore every stage of the project requires complete transparency and community feedback.
+This is a project funded and supported by the autistic community and therefore every stage of the project requires complete transparency and community feedback.

-A new way of working needs to be developed to incorporate Alan Turing and Fujitsu to work effectively together.
+There is a tension between the [*continual*](https://en.wiktionary.org/wiki/continual) - regularly repeated - development cycles of an Agile workflow, and the [*continuous*](https://en.wiktionary.org/wiki/continuous) - without stopping - development process in an open source community of volunteers.

+A *continual* Agile sprint only provides one point in time to plan what work will be done.
+The process is rigorously time-locked process.
+Development is usually undertaken by a team who know how much time they can commit to the project.
+(For example because they are being paid to complete it.)
+A [sprint backlog](https://www.mountaingoatsoftware.com/agile/scrum/scrum-tools/sprint-backlog) is defined in the planning meeting at the start of the sprint and there is a general rule that no additional tasks are added outside of that meeting.

+A *continuous* open source workflow can be undertaken at any time.
+Open source work is often (although not always) done by volunteers who are not paid to develop the project and who are contributing in their spare time.
+It is difficult to determine when the work will be completed.

+This document describes a balance between the two ways of working that allow the Fujitsu team to maintain their Agile workflow and for members of the broader project community to contribute when they are able.

 All parties are committed to working in an Agile (and agile) way to develop the platform efficiently.

-The Agile work process involves working in 2 week sprints with each sprint producing a minimum viable product and a demo of that product.
-This continual process allows regular feedback from the autistic community.
-This method accommodates the need for Fujitsu to work efficiently since they are being paid whilst allowing the volunteering autistic community to feedback in their own time.

 ![](/images/agile-opensource-workflow.png)